FadeDragon/Resume2020/Email Service - API/README.md

 # Contents
-- Diagrams and a high level proposal of the system design
+* High level proposal of a system design with diagrams

-- Lambda for API gateway used
+* Lambda for API gateway proxy

-- Lambda for SQS message processing
+* Lambda to process SQS message and send emails

-# API - A new Lambda-based emailer
+# An emailer - API Gateway using lambda proxy
-Orders from clients need to email certain parties to notify them to approve and/or take action at certain intervals.
-This service provides a highly performant, scalable and cost effective system while allowing easy tracing of email sending statuses.
+Orders from clients need to email certain parties to notify them of requests for action and/or approvals at certain intervals.
+This service provides a highly performant, secure and cost effective system while allowing easy tracing of email that were sent out.

 ## Currently

-These emails are sent via calling third party libraries within the same Web Application added years ago.
-It has tight coupling with data structures and workflows in the application, with small changes sometimes breaking entire builds or breaking the emailer.
+These emails are sent via third party libraries integrated into the same Web Application for handling orders.

+The logic is tightly coupled with data structures and workflows from the application, with small changes sometimes breaking entire builds or breaking the emailer.
+A common operational issue is that certain parties claim they did not receive the emails they were expecting.
+This translates into risks for the business.
-A common issue exists with certain parties claiming that they received no email or the email was never sent to their system and it is time consuming to trace these changes and prove when these emails were sent.

-Hence the idea to split off the emailing sub-system into its own project while addressing these concerns was started.
+A few attempts to improve the emailing functions in the past has not decreased the amount of complaints.
+This has prompted management to review this system and request for a solution.

 # Overview of proposal

+## Idea from the team
 From the business' point of view, the requirement is to improve the reliability of emails in the main product.
-From the development point of view, having to fix bugs and rebuild the application adds unneccessary delays to the development cycle.
+From the development point of view, having to fix bugs and rebuild the application adds unneccessary delays to the development cycle of the application.

-Making use of AWS services, the new system is as follows.
+An idea was given, by the architect team, to split off the emailing sub-system into its own project and make use of AWS services.

+## Discussion
+We identified that the new system needs to immediately address the following : allow customer support teams to easily respond to cases of emails not being received; run as a separate service from the application; and handle the same volume of email requests as the current emailer system.

+Although not stated in any communications, it is also expected that concerns of security and the costs of running this system will determine if it gets all the approvals needed to push it for production use.

+To describe the proposed system, pictures have been drawn up and submitted with the proposal.

 ## Diagrams
 Diagram for AWS resources